-Our marketing expenditures have benefits to both brand and market awareness as well as investor and shareholder interest.
-For this reason we generally split our costs on marketing between brand and market awareness, and also general & administrative costs.
-Marketing costs include costs associated with promoting awareness of HEXWAVE and Liberty both from a product awareness and Company awareness perspective, as well as encouraging investment in the Company.
 During 2019, significant marketing costs were incurred to help promote the HEXWAVE brand and to provide awareness about the Company to its stakeholders.
 Costs increased in Q2 & Q3 2019 primarily as a result of entering into marketing initiatives once the Company became public in April 2019.
 In 2019 the Company embarked on a marketing and brand awareness campaign program in Europe.
-Pursuant to an agreement with a consulting firm the Company agreed to pay approximately €200,000 for a three-month period marketing campaign in Europe.
+Pursuant to an agreement with a consulting firm the Company agreed to pay approximately €\$200,000 for a three-month period marketing campaign in Europe.
 The aforementioned European program was completed in Q2 hence the reduction in Q3 2019 costs.
 The Company's significant marketing campaigns are disclosed on Liberty's new releases dated May 3rd 2019, May 13th 2019, and in its Filing Statement dated March 15th, 2019 available on SEDAR.
-In Q4 2019, marketing costs decreased as the Company was in search of seeking additional financing and limited its marketing budget.
+From Q4 2019 onwards, marketing costs decreased as the Company was in search of seeking additional financing and limited its marketing budget.